gspiga/gspiga.github.io/_posts/2024-03-09-WellsFargoAutographJourney.md

 ---

-Over the past year, I have taken a strong interest in what some call the "Credit Card Game", learning how to use credit cards to your advantage to earn points for (almost) free travel, as well as other perks.
-If you would like a more formal introduction or a how-to guide on how to get started on this, feel free to let me know.
+Over the past year, I have taken a strong interest in what some call the "Credit Card Game", learning how to use credit cards to your advantage to earn points for (almost) free travel and other perks.
+If you would like a more formal introduction or a how-to guide on how to access these benefits, feel free to let me know.
 If I get enough interest, I will write more articles on how you can unlock this new way of traveling.
 For now, let's talk about this new Wells Fargo card.

 The Journey is an obvious competitor with the Chase Sapphire Preferred: an identical standard sign-up bonus of 60,000 points, a $95 annual fee, and a $50 annual credit towards traveling.
-However, there is an exciting difference here, the reward multipliers for your spend.
+However, there is an exciting difference here, the flexibility in your reward multipliers for travel spend.
 These multipliers allow you to get maximized earning potential from your spending.
 You get:
 - 5x on Hotels
 - 4x on Airlines
 - 3x on all other travel and dining